The Best Free Screenwriting Software And Paid Options

 Cons: At almost $250, it’s easily the most expensive program on this list.
 Sure, lots of people use it, but it does have problems with crashing.
 Plus, upgrades sometimes phase out old files.

-This is a highly intuitive software that also works in tandem with one of the most popular budgeting softwares.
+This is a highly intuitive software that also works in tandem with one of the most popular budgeting software.
 Movie Magic is also reliable, easy to use, and consistently updates with useful tools.
 It’s popular in lots of writers’ rooms as well.

 Pros: You can change the layout and interface to keep your screen clean and clear.
 You can collaborate with other writers in real time.

-Cons: It’s not quite as popular as Final Draft but it’s just as expensive.
+Cons: It’s not quite as popular as Final Draft, but it’s just as expensive.

 Pros: You can customize the layout, use different colors, and export in lots of different formats.
 Plus, John is constantly creating updates that are drawn from what people suggest and need.